Senior Lecturer/Associate Professor at Department of Women's and Children's Health, International Child Health and Nutrition

 751 85 UPPSALA

-Keywords: food environment non-communicable diseases dietary interventions community-based interventions vulnerable immigrant groups household food decisions type 2 diabetes lifestyle interventions self-management chronic diseases sustainable development
+Keywords: food environment non-communicable diseases dietary interventions community-based interventions household food decisions type 2 diabetes self-management sustainable development allmänna platser neighbourhood disadvantage cardiometabolic diseases implementation research socioeconomic disadvantage primary prevention secondary prevention

 PREVENT: Co-design for reduction of Cardiometabolic Risk: implementation and effectiveness of a Tele-Health Coaching intervention with community outreach in Region Uppsala.
 Funded by Swedish Research Council; Period: 2022-26.